suomitek/suomitek-appboard/docs/user/access-control.md

 kubectl create -n example rolebinding example-suomitek-appboard-applications-write --clusterrole=suomitek-appboard-applications-write --serviceaccount default:example
 ```

-Note that there's no need to recreate the RoleBinding in the namespace Kubeapps
+Note that there's no need to recreate the RoleBinding in the namespace Suomitek-appboard
 is installed in that is also needed, since that has already been created.

 If you want to give access for every namespace, simply create a